Understanding Hearing Loss

 Why so many don’t act…

-It is the Australian way not to cause a fuss, or to set embarrassment aside and admit there is a problem.
+Scared of causing a fuss, or to set embarrassment aside and admit there is a problem.

-When we ask new clients what took them so long to organise a hearing test many replied that for a long time it was easier to ignore [hearing difficulties] than acknowledge, for some, spouses and relatives provided passive support by making allowances and excuses for someone in their lives with deteriorating hearing.
+When we ask new clients what took them so long to organise a hearing test many replied that for a long time it was easier to ignore [hearing difficulties] than acknowledge.
+For some, spouses and relatives provided passive support by making allowances and excuses for someone in their lives with deteriorating hearing.

 What should you look out for…

-Hearing loss generally occurs gradually, unless caused by a health condition or accident, it can be difficult to realise you are experiencing hearing loss until it starts to affect the people around you and the day to day experiences we take for granted.
+Hearing loss generally occurs gradually, unless caused by a health condition or accident. it can be difficult to realise you are experiencing hearing loss until it starts to affect the people around you and the day to day experiences we take for granted.

 The early signs of hearing loss